IBIC/birthdaycard/README.md

 1. As a zip file from Github
 	1. Download the zip file from [IBIC/birthdaycard](https://github.com/IBIC/birthdaycard)
 	2. Extract the zip file `birthdaycard-master.zip` to the top of the main directory
-	3. A new folder will be made `birthdaycard-master`
+	3. A new folder named `birthdaycard-master` will be created
-	4. This is where the program will be ran from
+	4. This is where the program will be ran from for all users